Centre for Central Banking Studies

 Our approach to international seminars and workshops

-Moreover, we strongly encourage diverse participation in terms of race; gender; sexual orientation; disability; religion as well as local minorities in your home countries.
-We politely ask decision-makers to bear this in mind when nominating candidates.
+Moreover, we strongly encourage diverse participation in terms of race; gender; sexual orientation; disability; religion; as well as local minorities in your home countries.
+We politely ask decision makers to bear this in mind when nominating candidates.

 All our international seminars and workshops are free of charge.

-Virtual seminars in 2024 by date
+Virtual seminars in 2024

 Date